TylerC-Anderson/sway-config/README.md

 Each file governs a single subsystem (variables, environment, outputs, keybinds, etc.).
 You can extend this pattern endlessly without touching the root `config`.

+---

+**Credits**
+Themeing/rice credit goes to [Diinki's Retrofuture](https://github.com/diinki/diinki-retrofuture) ricing video and repo.
+The wallpaper I currently use is theirs as well, which looks so good I'm having a hard time finding another one to add 😅.